Owlet (OWLT) vs. The Competition Head-To-Head Analysis

 Earnings & Valuation

-This table compares Owlet and its peers revenue, earnings per share and valuation.
+This table compares Owlet and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue